Our Process

 It facilitates the transient data overhead between the software components.

-3. Strengths of Data flow Architectures
+3. Strengths of Data Flow Architectures

 • It provides support for the reusability of the agents for the knowledge sources.

-• It supports hypotheses experimentation.
+• It supports hypothesis experimentation.

-The Weakness of the Data centered Architecture Design
+The Weakness of the Data-Centered Architecture Design

 • There is a high dependency between the data structure of the agents and the data store.

-The Weakness of the Data flow Architectures
+The Weaknesses of the Data Flow Architectures

 • It is not suitable for dynamic interactions